spalshback-banner-core-conservation

 • Salt barrier: this plaster acts a salt barrier, protecting subsequent lime coats from premature decay caused by dampness and salts.
 As a result the longevity of lime plastering increases by about 10 times.

-• Consolidates the frail, crumbly masonry, providing a solid, dry, breathable surface to build on.
+• Consolidates mechanically the frail, crumbly masonry, providing a solid, dry, breathable surface to build on.

 • Internal humidity regulator: by stopping liquid water it regulates the internal humidity, creating a drier, healthier, warmer, more comfortable climate.

 This lime plaster is made exclusively of natural materials.
-It contains no chemicals nor additives.
+It contains no cement, no chemicals nor additives.
 All prime materials as well as the final product is certified.

 Thus, the Rinzaffo MGN plaster is a lime plaster that acts as breathable water and salt filter.
 Due to its small pores it blocks liquid water.
 Due to its open pore structure allows the wall fabric to breathe.
 Having no salt content of its own, it does not introduce salts into the masonry.
 Being waterproof, it becomes impervious to salt penetration and crystallization, resulting in an extremely long service life even in very demanding and damp environments (e.g. basements).